hww/ruby-cs188/README.md

 	* key is the next state
 	* value is [node|value]

-There is also file qv_values.rb which has code for value evaluaion or q-value evaluation function
+There is also file qv_values.rb which has code for value evaluation or q-value evaluation function

 ## License